Lightjohn/Ssh-ultimate-guide/README.md

 SOCKS version: 5
 ```

-Don't forget to choose this new proxy in FoxyProxy and now all your future connections (except DNS queries) will go trought *machine* in an encrypted way.
+Don't forget to choose this new proxy in FoxyProxy and now all your future connections (except DNS queries) will go through *machine* in an encrypted way.

 # Note